mulle-sde/mulle-sde/README.md

 ![Last version](https://img.shields.io/github/tag/mulle-sde/mulle-sde.svg)

-... for Linux, OS X, FreeBSD, Windows
+... for Linux, macOS, BSDs, WSL, Android (Termux), Solaris, MinGW

 **mulle-sde** is a command-line based software development environment.
 Organize your project in the filesystem, and then let